Skip to Main Content

 Heat visualization for your Korean production.

-Thermal imaging cameras detect infrared radiation to visualize heat signatures invisible to standard cameras.
-In South Korea this technology supports wildlife filmmaking from Asiatic black bears in the Taebaek mountains and Korean water deer to migratory red-crowned cranes and rare Amur leopards in protected reserves—while delivering essential coverage of Ulsan shipyards (the world's largest), Samsung and SK Hynix semiconductor fabs, and the precision automotive plants of Hyundai and Kia.
+Thermal imaging cameras read infrared radiation to show heat that standard cameras cannot see.
+In South Korea this technology powers wildlife filmmaking.
+It tracks Asiatic black bears in the Taebaek mountains, Korean water deer, migratory red-crowned cranes, and rare Amur leopards in covered reserves.
+It also delivers key coverage of the Ulsan shipyards, the world's largest, plus Samsung and SK Hynix semiconductor fabs and the precise Hyundai and Kia auto plants.

-We source professional FLIR thermal systems and infrared cinematographers across South Korea and Asia, working with KOFIC, Busan Cinema Studios, and the Seoul Film Commission.
-Our team coordinates equipment customs through the Korea Customs Service (관세청), MOLIT/KOCA drone permits, and access to Seoraksan and Jirisan national parks, ensuring your thermal footage qualifies for the Korea Location Incentive of up to 30%.
+We source professional FLIR thermal systems and infrared cinematographers across South Korea and Asia.
+Our partners include KOFIC, Busan Cinema Studios, and the Seoul Film Commission.
+Our team handles gear customs through the Korea Customs Service (관세청) and arranges MOLIT/KOCA drone permits.
+We also secure access to Seoraksan and Jirisan national parks and make sure your footage qualifies for the Korea Location Incentive of up to 30%.

 Capabilities